peerchann/peerchan/README.md

 ![Screenshot](screenshots/screenshot01.png)

 ## Prerequisites
-Node.js (at least v20.18.0) and a package manager like yarn (reccomended) or npm.
+Node.js (at least v20.18.0) and a package manager like yarn (reccomended) or npm (comes with Node.js).

 ## License
 GNU AGPLv3, see [LICENSE](LICENSE).